Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 ## Limitations

 A control plane group composition will be applied even if the configurations of the standard control planes are not combined successfully.
-This means that even if there is some confict and the member groups weren't merged successfully, a control plane group still gets created.
+This means that even if there is some confict and the member control planes weren't merged successfully, a control plane group still gets created.

 Control plane groups are read-only (with some exceptions), so configuration modifications must be made via a member control plane.